 Get Free Consultation

 John's research has been recognized and supported by several prestigious awards and fellowships.
-His preclinical medical education was funded by a T32 traineeship, while his PhD research has been supported by an MPower Fellowship and the National Cancer Institute - University of Maryland Partnership for Integrative Cancer Research.
-He was also a member of the engineering honor society Tau Beta Pi, further highlighting his academic achievements.
+His research has primarily focused on nanoparticle synthesis and cancer research, and he has made significant contributions to the field through several peer-reviewed publications and national and international presentations.
+His preclinical medical education was funded by a T32 traineeship, while his PhD research was supported by an MPower Fellowship and the National Cancer Institute - University of Maryland Partnership for Integrative Cancer Research.